edwinmeyer/contacts-api-service/README.md

 end
 ```

 We will further modify these routes when we deal with subdomains and versioning, but this will do for now.
+_Note:_ It should be possible to directly generate name-spaced resources using the scaffold generator,
+e.g. **`rails generate scaffold Api::V1::Contact ...`**.
+However, I encountered some problems with this.
+Manually making the namespace chnges is also more instructive.

 ***Create Special Controller Index Methods for Smoketest***
 For the purpose of performing a fairly simple application smoketest, replace the index method of contacts_controller.rb with the following: